Mexico–United States international park: Historical Relationship

 The United States and Mexico share a 2,000 mile-border with four U.S. states and have 55 active government regulated points of entry.
 Following the Mexican War of Independence in 1810, the U.S. and Mexico had numerous territorial disputes which stemmed from their previously established disputes with Spain.
 In 1821, Mexico achieved independence under the Treaty of Cordoba, but due to the political upheaval in Mexico and greater economic opportunities in Texas, it spurred a great migration across the border.
 Migration was the first dispute between the U.S. and Mexico.
 In an attempt to stop this migration, Mexico prohibited immigration to Texas (which was still a Mexican territory) from the United States, but when Texas was annexed and became a U.S. slave state in 1845, Mexico broke diplomatic ties with the U.S.

 By 1845, Mexico endured many upsets from the United States.
-In 1848, following the Mexican-American War, Mexico lost about half of its territory under the Treaty of Guadalupe-Hidalgo.
+In 1848, following the Mexican-American War, Mexico gave up a good part of territory under the Treaty of Guadalupe-Hidalgo.
 It wasn't until 1992 when the United States, Mexico and Canada signed the North American Free Trade Agreement (NAFTA) that paved the way for a closer U.S.-Mexico relationship on security, trade, and combat narcotics.
 NAFTA was then replaced by the United States–Mexico–Canada Agreement (USMCA) in 2020.